3tternp/network-attack-tools/README.md

-# NetworkExploitation
+# network-attack-tools

 This repository stores tools for conducting network attacks.

 **The author has nothing to do with those who will use these tools for personal purposes to destroy other people's computer networks.
 The tools are presented for training purposes to help engineers improve the security of their network.**

-The repository was created on January 8, 2022.
+The repository was created on July, 2023.
 Over time, this repository will be updated and filled with more tools.

 Please, read the source code of these scripts before using these tools.

 **You need to know what you're doing.** **Don't be like a script-kiddie!**
+All the credit goes to c4s73r who has originally developed all these tools I have made small changes to all the tools and reuploaded it.

 **ᛝ**
 -----------------------------------------------------------------------------------------------------------------------------------------
 **ARPScanner.py** - This scanner is designed to detect "live" hosts on the network.
 ARP scanning is quite noisy, keep in mind.